Dixhom/raspberry_pi_custom_streaming_page/readme.md

 ## What you have to prepare
 - Raspberry Pi
-- SD card
+- MiSD card
-- Web camera
+- Web camera (Logicool)
-- DHT22
+- Temperature and humidity sensor (DHT22)

 ## Procedure
 1. Install mjpg-streamer